-Summer in Madison County, NC, kicks off the SART play schedule in Mars Hill as well as fun Fridays in Marshall–the once-a-month French Broad Fridays.
+Summer in Madison County, NC, kicks off the SART play schedule in Mars Hill as well as fun Fridays in Marshall.
 Hot Springs, NC, hosts the Bluff Mountain Festival of traditional music which is known to attract premier musicians and festival goers from miles around.
-Youth rodeos continue and the annual Rodeo with fireworks happens on 4th of July weekend.
+Youth rodeos continue and the annual Rodeo with fireworks happens on 4th of July.
 Check out the other events on the calendar both on this page and those updated weekly on the Events Page.

 Southern Appalachian Repertory Theatre